North Stradbroke Island

 North Stradbroke Island faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational qualifications in North Stradbroke Island lag behind regional benchmarks, with 24.8% of residents aged 15+ holding university degrees compared to 30.5% in Greater Brisbane.
-This gap indicates potential for educational development and skills enhancement.
+Educational qualifications on North Stradbroke Island lag behind regional benchmarks.
+24.8% of residents aged 15 and over hold university degrees, compared to 30.5% in Greater Brisbane.
 Bachelor degrees are the most common at 16.0%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.8%).
-Vocational credentials are prominent, with 41.5% of residents aged 15+ holding such qualifications - advanced diplomas (10.9%) and certificates (30.6%) being the most prevalent.
+Vocational credentials are also prevalent, with 41.5% of residents aged 15 and over holding them - advanced diplomas (10.9%) and certificates (30.6%).

-A significant portion of the population is actively pursuing formal education, with 10.1% in primary, 8.2% in secondary, and 2.2% in tertiary education.
-Dunwich State School serves North Stradbroke Island, enrolling 144 students as of a recent report.
+A significant 24.0% of the population is actively pursuing formal education, including 10.1% in primary education, 8.2% in secondary education, and 2.2% in tertiary education.
+Dunwich State School serves North Stradbroke Island, with an enrollment of 144 students as of 2021.
 The island has varied educational conditions, with one school focusing exclusively on primary education and secondary options available in nearby areas.
 Local school capacity is limited, with 6.1 places per 100 residents compared to the regional average of 14.4, leading many families to travel for schooling.

 Frequently Asked Questions - Education